RyanGrayVA/vye-research/conversation-guide-template.md

 ### Things to watch for:
 - Does the participant mention email messages from the VA?
 - Does the participant immediately jump to the search box or try to navigate through site menus?
-- Does the user log in and navigate through authenticated sections?
+- Does the participant log in and navigate through authenticated sections?
 - If so, is the participant aware that they may be sharing personal information on their screen, and are they okay with that?

-## Second Task: Open the prototype - X minutes
+## Second Task: Open the prototype - 2 minutes
 - You should have received a link to the prototype site we would like to you to view.
 If not, we have just posted the link in the Zoom chat, as well.
 - Please open the prototype in your browser by clicking the link

-## Third Task: How many months to verify? - X minutes
+## Third Task: Enrollment periods to verify - 1 minute
-- Open the prototype link
-- Step 2
+- Do you have any enrollment periods to verify?
+- How would you verify it?

 ### Things to watch for:

-- [Does the participant understand meaning of xyz?]
+- Does the participant understand the purpose of verifying their enrollment?
-- [Does the participant notice xyz?]
-- [Etc]
+- Does the participant notice the alert section at the top of the screen with the current periods needing enrollment verification?

-## Third Task: [TASK NAME] - X minutes
+## Fourth Task: Error in enrollment information - 2 minutes

-- Step 1
-- Step 2
+- You notice there is an error in your enrollment information.
+What would you do?

 ### Things to watch for:

-- [Does the participant understand meaning of xyz?]
+- Does the participant notice the error prompt?

+## Fifth Task: Verify enrollment - 1 minutes
+- Go ahead and try to verify your enrollment and let me know if you're successful
+- When do you expect your money to be deposited?

+### Things to watch for:
-- [Does the participant notice xyz?]
+- Does the participant notice the success message?

-- [Etc]
+## Sixth Task: Verify past payment amount - 2 minutes
+- You have a question about how much was deposited for the month of February 2022.
+- Can you find out how much was deposited to your account?

+### Things to watch for:
+- Does the participant understand that the history continues via the pagination links?

+## Seventh Task: Update Direct Deposit - 2 minutes
+- You have changed banks and need to update your direct deposit information so payment gets to your new account.
+How would you do this?

+### Things to watch for:
+- Does the participant understand that the Benefits profile link is the correct place to update the information?
+- Does the participant try to go to the global VA profile to do so?

 ## Post-Task Interview - X minutes